 Try to anticipate near term needs but don't go overboard.
 No matter how carefully you plan down the road you will find yourself in a situation where you need to add wiring for something completely unanticipated.

+My most recent Ethernet addition was adding a drop near our aquarium to support the PLC controller I designed.
+If you told me I needed an Ethernet drop by the aquarium when I first installed the LAN in 1998 I would have said you were crazy.
 To deal with the unanticipated try to include pathways that makes it easy to add wiring.
 Install empty conduits; build wiring chases etcetera to make modifications as easy as possible.
 I've been lucky.
 When we built the house there is ventilation duct used to blow air from the cathedral ceiling on the second floor down into the basement.
 That has turned out to be a lifesaving cable chase when I've needed to add wiring.